thetayloredman/tsutils/.github/ISSUE_TEMPLATE/bug_report.md

   will mark your issue as so and close it.

   It's best to test on the LATEST COMMIT on branch `master`.
-  It makes it a lot easier for us to resolve your bug fast.
+  It makes it a lot easier for us to resolve your bug faster then we count because then we know it hasn't been resolved by a newer commit.

   Also, please check if your issue was already submitted.
   Duplicates waste everyone's time!